dataes/test-tl/README.md

 ### ------------------------!!
 TODO LIST !!------------------------
 - Do Unit Tests with mock for entities and service logic
 - Do fixtures
-- Add more tests and try to break the app
+- Add MORE tests and try to break the app
 - Test coverage should be 100% covered
-- Instead of using directly the repositories we should create some repositoryInterface, then the base services will use the interface, and the repository will implement the interface in order to solidify it as a contract
+- Instead of using directly the repositories we should create some repositoryInterface, then the services will use the interface, and the repository will implement the interface in order to solidify it as a contract
 - Add 'revenue' in users table and subtraction logic + exception if no revenues on orders
 - Create REST api for "category" like product and order
 - Order : update
 - Add quantity as a property in Product + logic to subtract quantity when ordering
-- Join Products linked to an Order for the Order get request
 - Check if category exist on Product operations
 - Create multiple products from an array instead of single one
 - Delete related date when we delete a user
 - User faker in unit tests
 - Create a Postman collection ready to use
 - Use swagger and create a better documentation for api
+- Refactoring

 ## :page_facing_up: LICENSE